lennartcl/gitl/README.md

 gitl
 ====

-`gitl` is a collection of command-line git/github scripts.
+`gitl` is a collection of command-line git & github scripts.
+Most of these scripts operate fully in the command-line, but some of them can interact with github.com to open a pull request, or display some information about an item in the repository.

 Examples
 --------